2014 Hiram vs. Mount St. Joseph women's basketball game

 The 2014 Hiram vs. Mount St. Joseph women's basketball game, billed as Play for 22, was the first game of the 2014–15 NCAA basketball regular season.
-The Division III game between Hiram College and Mount St. Joseph University (MSJ) was originally intended to be played at the Hiram campus in Hiram, Ohio on November 15, 2014.
+The Division III game between Hiram College and Mount St. Joseph University (MSJ) was originally intended to be played at the Hiram campus in Hiram, Ohio, on November 15, 2014.
 However, the game was moved to November 2 to accommodate Lauren Hill, a Mount St. Joseph freshman who had been diagnosed with terminal brain cancer and wished to play in one college game before her death.
 The game was also moved to Cincinnati, initially to the MSJ campus in nearby Delhi Township and ultimately to Cintas Center on the campus of Xavier University.

 Background

 Lauren Hill

-Lauren Hill (October 1, 1995 – April 10, 2015) had been a star basketball player at Lawrenceburg High School in Lawrenceburg, Indiana, located about 30 mi west of Cincinnati.
+Lauren Hill (October 1, 1995 – April 10, 2015) was born in Greendale, Indiana. and been a star basketball player at Lawrenceburg High School in Lawrenceburg, Indiana, located about 30 mi west of Cincinnati.
 On her 18th birthday in 2013, she committed to play at Mount St. Joseph.
 However, as she was preparing for her senior season at Lawrenceburg High, she was noticing problems with her game.
 As she would tell a reporter from WKRC-TV in Cincinnati in late 2014, "I wasn't keeping up with the other girls.
 My ball handling was sloppy so I just figured I was out of shape."
 After further problems in the following weeks, she thought that she had suffered a concussion, and her family took her to Cincinnati Children's Hospital Medical Center.
 On November 20, 2013, less than two months after committing to MSJ, she was diagnosed with diffuse intrinsic pontine glioma (DIPG), a rare type of brain cancer that normally affects children age 5 to 7.
 The cancer, which grows from the brain stem, is inoperable and is not considered survivable.

 Initially, Hill was given a best-case prognosis of two years to live.
 Her father recalled that immediately after the diagnosis, "I got weak, [Lauren's mother] Lisa got sick, and typical Lauren she wanted to know if she could still play basketball."
 She indeed continued to play in her senior season at Lawrenceburg High despite undergoing regular chemotherapy and radiation treatments, and as scheduled came to MSJ for the 2014–15 season.
 In September 2014, she had an MRI that revealed that the tumor had grown; at that time, doctors told her and her family that she would probably die before the end of the year.
 Shortly after this diagnosis, she told new MSJ head coach Dan Benjamin, "One game.
 I want to play one college game."
 She also chose to spend her last months as an advocate for DIPG research, which had made little progress at the time.

-On April 10, 2015, Hill died at the age of 19.